KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 In the snippet above, the `StarRatingComponent` installed earlier is used to display the number of stars selected by the user during review.
 Also, a `List` component is created here.
 This component is what will be rendered as each list item when you iterate over the total list of submitted reviews.
 The `Reviews` is also wrapped with an `observer()` function to make the component recieve and display changes in the MobX store as they come.

 ### Wrapping Up your MobX App

-To wrap up, you will modify your `App.css` file.
+To wrap up, you will modify some files, starting with your `App.css` file.
 Open the file and replace the contents like so:

 ```css
 .formSection {